 Bio

 IlaSahai Prouty lives in the mountains, and also by the sea.
 She received her MFA from the California College of Art, a BA from Brown University.
-She is currently an assistant professor in the Art Department at Appalachian State University in Boone, NC.
-She was a Core Fellow, and Resident Artist at the Penland School of Crafts, Penland, NC and has exhibited at venues throughout the United States.
+She is currently a professor in the Art Department at Appalachian State University in Boone, NC.
+She has created projects and exhibited at venues throughout the United States.

 CV